o-ran-sc/o-du-phy/docs/index.rst

 ..
 See the License for the specific language governing permissions and
 ..  limitations under the License.

 ..
-ODULOW documentation master
+ODULOW documentation main

-.. _odulow documentation master:
+.. _odulow documentation main:

 O-RAN O-DU Low
 ==============

-**User Guide, May 2020**
+**User Guide, August 2020**

 .. toctree::
    :maxdepth: 2